joshuahwfwEE/xilinx-dphy-loopback/README.md

 # xilinx-dphy-loopback
 story:
-record the learing of xilinx dphy for future development of the logic analyzer
-dphy are used at csi subsystem and dsi subsystem for mamy multi-media application, so I want to develope the logic analyzer to debug its behavior.
+record the learing of xilinx dphy for development of the other application dphy are used at csi subsystem and dsi subsystem for mamy multi-media application, so I want to develope the logic analyzer to debug its behavior.
 this is a 4 lane dphy loopback project which use dphy tx tramsmit the pattern to dphy rx
 following is the dphy loopback block diagram